The Dolphin Hotel invites you to stay in any of its stunning rooms. Except one.

 When sceptical paranormal writer Mike Enslin (Cusack) is invited to The Dolphin, a grand old hotel in the centre of New York City, he expects the tales of ghosts and deaths to be as overblown as every other location he investigates, but room 1408 isn’t like anywhere he has stayed before.

-Because of this 1408 was always going to find it tough to produce a film that is, believable or at least entertaining and overall for the most part I would say it managed too, this is partly down to the great casting of John Cusack as Mike the down on his look paranormal writer and Samuel L Jackson as the hotel manager who tries and fails to convince Mike to not stay in the room, both of whom fully commit to their roles and fit their characters really well.
+Because of this 1408 was always going to find it tough to produce a film that is, believable or at least entertaining and overall mostly I would say it managed too, this is partly down to the great casting of John Cusack as Mike the down on his look paranormal writer and Samuel L. Jackson as the hotel manager who tries and fails to convince Mike to not stay in the room, both of whom fully commit to their roles and fit their characters really well.

-On top of this the film makers have chosen to give Mike a rather cliche backstory that you have not only seen before in other films, but it has also been done better in the majority of them, thus slightly denting your connection to the character and stripping away some of the emotion that you as the audience are expected to feel during the final acts of the film.
+On top of this, the filmmakers have chosen to give Mike a rather cliche backstory that you have not only seen before in other films, but it has also been done better in the majority of them, thus slightly denting your connection to the character and stripping away some emotion that you as the audience are expected to feel during the final acts of the film.